|This is an unofficial version.

 12(2) A plan that is referred back to Efficiency Manitoba under this section must be resubmitted as directed by the minister.

 12(3) Efficiency Manitoba must publish on its website or through other public means, any direction it receives under this section.

-12(4) Efficiency Manitoba must implement an efficiency plan as approved by the minister.
+12(4) Efficiency Manitoba must implement an efficiency plan, including any plan update, as approved by the minister.

-12(5) For certainty, in implementing an approved efficiency plan, Efficiency Manitoba may adjust the activities to be undertaken during the three-year period of the efficiency plan, provided the adjustments
+12(5) For certainty, in implementing an approved efficiency plan, Efficiency Manitoba may adjust the activities to be undertaken during the period the efficiency plan is in effect, provided the adjustments

 (a) are reasonably required to maximize the amount or cost-effectiveness of the net savings to be achieved under the approved plan; and

 (b) do not result in Efficiency Manitoba's total costs exceeding the total costs specified in the approved efficiency plan.

 13(1) Efficiency Manitoba may subcontract the delivery of any portion of an approved efficiency plan, including subcontracting to Manitoba Hydro.